Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) rocks;

-c) deposits of water streams;
+c) sediments of water flows;

 d) cooled lava after a volcanic eruption;

-e) glades in the forest;
+e) clearings in the forest;

 f) a + c + d;

-g) All answers are correct.
+g) all answers are correct.

-a) the formation of a substrate;
+a) formation of a substrate;

-b) plant migration, their engraftment and aggregation;
+b) migration of plants, their establishment and aggregation;

 e) change of phytocenoses;

-f) a + b + d + e;
+f) a + b + d + d;

-g) All answers are correct.
+g) all answers are correct.

 37. Migration (distribution) of plants is carried out by transferring from one place to another: